 If you or a loved one is struggling with brief psychotic disorder, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

 Learn about brief psychotic disorder treatment at Belmont Behavioral Health System in Philadelphia, PA

 Brief psychotic disorder is a condition that has the potential to be incredibly painful and upsetting to those who are afflicted with it as well as their loved ones.
 This mental health condition is marked by symptoms that include hallucinations and delusions.
 While these symptoms pass on their own, experiencing an episode of psychosis can leave behind an extensive amount of damage, causing an individual to struggle to function normally throughout his or her day.

-Belmont Behavioral Hospital, a brief psychotic disorder treatment center in Philadelphia, offers comprehensive treatment that can help those who are grappling with brief psychotic disorder to learn how to manage their symptoms.
+Belmont Behavioral Health System, a brief psychotic disorder treatment center in Philadelphia, offers comprehensive treatment that can help those who are grappling with brief psychotic disorder to learn how to manage their symptoms.
 We recognize that the impact of this condition can be devastating and affect the individual and his or her loved ones deeply.
 If it becomes obvious that you or someone you love is struggling with effects of brief psychotic disorder, obtaining top-of-the-line treatment such as the kind we supply can help.

 Helping a loved one get treatment for brief psychotic disorder